Ahmedemad0/TRU/README.md

 # TRU Task

 ## Project Overview
 TRUTask is a native iOS application designed to provide a seamless Product browsing experience.
 The app follows the MVVM (Model-View-ViewModel) architecture pattern integrated with Clean Architecture principles.
-The entire project is developed using native Swift, leveraging Combine for reactive programming and URLSession for network communication.
+The entire project is developed using native Swift, leveraging Async/Await and Combine for reactive programming and URLSession for network communication.
 No third-party libraries are used in this project, ensuring that it is lightweight and highly maintainable.

 ## Project Structure
 The project is structured into various folders, each serving a specific purpose and adhering to the principles of Clean Architecture.
 Here is an overview of the project's file structure and their roles: